 - (interesting, animated) people talking about the campaign

 - what you’re raising money for happening, or starting to happen, or needing to happen.

 Remember that you need to budget time.
 See our posts on time-sculpting for our unique approach to this.
 You can remain perfectly calm while crowdfunding if you plan for many small work-periods throughout your campaign to post your updates.
 But you will be even saner if you set aside time for weeks before the campaign preparing perks, taking “new” photos, making little videos, and pre-writing or at least drafting post.

 OK, time to wrap up.
 And let your flower BLOOM!
-Part Six is far more than a recap: it’s all about “where you go from here” after a crowdfunding campaign!
+Part Six is all about how to make the most of your campaign for your long-term fundraising after it ends!